brandonforster/secureworks-test/README.md

   application to a running Kubernetes cluster that you have previously set up.

 ## Dependency Justification
-`github.com/99designs/gqlgen`

-This is used because the spec sheet recommends it.

 `github.com/go-chi/chi`

-This is used because the gqlgen tutorial used it to great effect, and deviating from the recommendation of a recommendation seemed unwise.
+This router was chosen because it seems to integrate the best with the gqlgen framework.
+I had little trouble adding my implementation of basic authentication, and implementing it in an idiomatic-to-gqlgen way.
+I liked how implementing my middleware was a one and done affair.

 `github.com/google/uuid`

 UUID is one of the defined fields on the spec, and this is the most widely used UUID library and one I've used in the past.
+It is elegant and concise and never feels lacking in any methods that you might want.

     github.com/jmoiron/sqlx